lupengword/drone-detection/README.md

 # Background Subtraction based Drone detections.
+### Background Subtraction is used to get candidate regions where drones can be.
+Cascade Classifier is used to detect drone in those region.

 ## Steps to use.

 1. main.cpp - takes video input and using background subtraction gets candidate drone region.
 Background Subtraction Library can be found here - https://github.com/andrewssobral/bgslibrary  .
 Follow the instructions to install it.